madhu478/MACaddress_api/README.md

 First generate your API key through Macaddress site.

+Step1:
 The coding language used is python

-Execute the program using python comand
+Execute the program using python comand and give the APIKEY and MACADDRESS from command line

-        python3 api.py 44:38:39:ff:ef:57
+        python3 api.py at_7ubl6OxM0uII0hA3LqeScDxTvTlPh 44:38:39:ff:ef:57

+Step2:
+     create requirements.txt to give all the patches required to work the program

+step3:
-Write the Dockerfile to build the image
+    use multi-stage builds to build the container

-Build the Image from dockerfile using

          docker build -t test .